The H SAF generates and archives high-quality datasets and products for operational hydrological applications.

 - During operations the products generation chain is split into five physical locations (Italy, Austria & ECMWF, Finland & Turkey).
 The distribution of products to operational end-users, such as meteorological services and certain units of hydrological services and civil protection, conditioned by severe timeliness requirements, will be performed from the production centres, by EUMETCast and dedicated ftp sites.

-- There is an H SAF archive.
-The degree of centralisation versus distribution of the H SAF archive is a matter for in-depth study in the course of the project.
+- The degree of centralisation versus distribution of the H SAF archive is a matter for in-depth study in the course of the project.

 SAF user community